military-strategies-and-tactics

 Acquisition and Domestication

-India had abundant wild elephant populations, especially in the forested regions of the Ganges basin, the Eastern Ghats, and the southern Western Ghats.
-Capturing wild elephants was a specialized skill involving khedda (enclosures) and trained decoy elephants.
-Once captured, the animals underwent months of training to respond to voice commands, endure loud noises, and tolerate combat chaos.
-Only male elephants were generally used for warfare, as they were more aggressive and larger than females.
+India possessed abundant wild elephant populations, particularly in the forested regions of the Ganges basin, the Eastern Ghats, and the southern Western Ghats.
+Capturing wild elephants required a specialized skill set involving khedda operations—large enclosures built in forest corridors where entire herds could be driven and contained.
+Trained decoy elephants played a crucial role in these operations, helping to calm and guide wild captives.
+Once captured, the animals underwent months of intensive training to respond reliably to voice commands, endure the chaos of battle, and tolerate loud noises, smoke, and the presence of armed men on their backs.

 Logistics and Daily Maintenance